ALERT! Boring Old Man Story Follows!

 Within moments he jumped up with a yell, and ran for the house with his pants half down; the outside spigot was frozen, the hose was frozen, and the bucket of water on the porch was frozen.

-We did save the "hole," and step-dad put up a temporary shelter the next morning.
-That weekend he brought a case of beer and two bar buddies from town and a load of scrap lumber he'd scrounged up.
-It took nearly two days and another two cases of beer, but when Sunday ended, we had a "new" outhouse, looking something like a patchwork quilt with its odd assortment of scrap boards and old sign panels salvaged from the city dump, and it had a bit of a 'list,' a decided lean to the west.
+We did have the pit and step-dad put up a temporary shelter the next morning.
+That weekend he brought a case of beer and two bar buddies from town with a load of scrap lumber he'd scrounged up.
+It took nearly two days and another two cases of beer, but when Sunday ended, we had a new outhouse, looking something like a patchwork quilt with its odd assortment of scrap boards and old sign panels salvaged from the city dump, and it had a bit of a list, a decided lean to the west.
 But it served the purpose.

-Step-dad added something new: a coffee can with an inch of water in the bottom sat in the corner of the outhouse, near the bench seat, where he would safely drop his kitchen matches.
+Step-dad added something new: a coffee can with an inch of water in it sat in the corner of the outhouse where he would drop his kitchen matches.